 I mourned yesterday, much like the rest of the world, for the damage done to Notre-Dame de Paris by a horrific fire.

-My mother-in-law and I used to walk right up to the front gate in the middle of the tourist season.
+My friend and I used to walk right up to the front gate in the middle of the tourist season.
 The line to get in would be extended for as far back as the eye could see but she would just waltz right up, kindly request to the guards that we wanted to pray and the gates would open before us.
 A magical code that left hundreds of tourists in our wake wondering who these special people were that got to cut the line.
 If only they knew that all you have to do is ask in French.

 Every time I went inside, my eyes would grow from the incomprehensible majesty that was/is Notre-Dame de Paris.
 Spiral stonework, stained glass rose windows, lifelike statues, relics covered in gold casings, ceilings that soared into heaven- all in a breath.